ODeinsN/ChatDuelBot/README.md

 ```
 > Pls enter amount of top words: 3
 ```
-Then you give specify how many example comments should be displayd:
+Then you give specify how many example comments should be displayed:
 ```
 > Pls enter amount of example comments: 3
 ```
-You will see the word itself, the amount of votes and the percentage relative to the amound of comments, and example comments below.
+You will see the word itself, the amount of votes and the percentage relative to the amount of comments, and example comments below.
-If the number you entered is bigger thatn the amount of comments, all comments will be printed.
+If the number you entered is bigger then the amount of comments, all comments will be printed.
 If it is smaller random comments will be printed.
 ```
 "e": 2, 100.0%